kulics/koral/book-en/collection-type.md

 List use ordered lists to store multiple values ​​of the same type.
 The same value can appear more than once in different places in an List.

 ### Definition
-We only need to use `[]` to enclose the data we need, and to split each data with `,` to create an List.
-In most cases, the data type can be automatically inferred by the language.
+We only need to use `{ e1,e2,e3:type }` syntax to enclose the data we need, and to split each data with `,` to create an List.
+In most cases, the data type can be automatically inferred by the language, therefore `:type` can be omitted..

 E.g:
 ```
-list := [ 1,2,3,4,5 ]
+list := { 1,2,3,4,5 }
 ```
 This will create a `i32` type List containing` 1` to `5`.